Functionalism in Psychology and Sociology Explained

 In a highly influential essay, Parsons (1959) analysed the school class as a social system in its own right.
 For Parsons, the school occupies a structurally unique position as a bridge between two very different social worlds.
 In the family, a child's status is ascribed: fixed by birth, unconditional, and particular to that household.
 In adult society, status is increasingly achieved: earned through performance, universal in its standards, and evaluated against criteria that apply to everyone equally.

 The school, in Parsons's account, manages this transition.
-Teachers apply universalistic and achievement-based criteria that the family does not, training pupils to accept external evaluation of their performance rather than receiving automatic affirmation.
+Teachers apply universalistic and achievement-based criteria that the family does not, training learners to accept external evaluation of their performance rather than receiving automatic affirmation.
 This prepares them for the labour market and for adult citizenship, where ascribed status ceases to be a sufficient basis for social position.
 The process Parsons called meritocracy was, for him, not a fiction but a functional necessity: if status were allocated by birth rather than merit, the most able individuals would not fill the most demanding roles, threatening systemic efficiency.

 William James (1842-1910) is widely regarded as the founder of functional psychology in America.
 His seminal work, The Principles of Psychology (1890), transformed psychological thinking by shifting focus from the structure of consciousness to its function.
 James argued that mental processes exist because they serve practical purposes in helping organisms adapt to their environments.